 McChrystal was doing Obama a big favor by taking this strong public stand, after McChrystal and the president parted company in June 2010 on less than chummy terms.
 Back then, Obama said he felt no "personal insult" from McChrystal but accepted his resignation as the commander of U.S. forces in Afghanistan because he couldn't abide the scathing comments by McChrystal and his aides that appeared in an article in Rolling Stone magazine.

-Author of a new memoir, My Share of the Task, McChrystal was also asked what his message would be to the National Rifle Association and the House Judiciary Committee.
-McChrystal responded, “I think we have to look at the situation in America.
+Asked today what his message was to the National Rifle Association and the House Judiciary Committee, McChrystal said, “I think we have to look at the situation in America.
 The number of people killed by firearms is extraordinary compared to other nations.
 I don’t think we’re a bloodthirsty culture, and we need to look at everything we can do to safeguard our people.”